Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: More Results

+In~\cref{fig:compare_world_model}, we compare our method against the original iVideoGPT results~\citep{wu2025ivideogpt}.
+Their experimental setups differ than ours in several ways: \emph{i)} iVideoGPT modifies the reward function to assign high rewards to successful episodes and \emph{ii)} pre-fills the replay buffer with a few demonstrations to ease exploration.
+In addition, iVideoGPT is pre-trained on X-embodiment datasets~\citep{o2023open}, whereas our method uses data from the same domain as the downstream tasks.

+To control for these differences, we run an additional set of experiments.
+Specifically, we fine-tune iVideoGPT on our dataset, initialize the policy with behavior cloning, and remove both reward shaping and demonstration pre-filling.
+We refer to this variant as iVideoGPT-align.
+We compare iVideoGPT-align with our NCRL after training with 200k environment steps~\cref{fig:ivideo-align}, NCRL still outperforms iVideoGPT-align with a decent margin.

 \paragraph{Full Results of Comparison with iVideoGPT} We compare with other model-based approaches on tasks used in iVideoGPT~\citep{wu2025ivideogpt}.
-We show that GSA outperforms the baselines without using reward shaping and pre-filling the replay buffer with demonstrations.
-This highlights that although non-curated, the offline data can clearly boost RL training, and GSA can effectively use the information in the data.
+We show that NCRL outperforms the baselines without using reward shaping and pre-filling the replay buffer with demonstrations.
+This highlights that although non-curated, the offline data can clearly boost RL training, and NCRL can effectively use the information in the data.